 ABOUT US

-Kew Sinfonia is a Chamber Orchestra comprising professional and talented amateur musicians who regularly perform together in the local community under our Musical Director, Conductor Daniel Hogan, and Leader Catherine Schofield.
+Established nearly 40 years ago, Kew Sinfonia is a Chamber Orchestra comprising both professional and talented amateur musicians from the West London area.
+We perform regular concerts in the local community under the musical direction of our Conductor Daniel Hogan and Leader Catherine Schofield.

-Our wide repertoire comprises the established popular masterworks as well as great but lesser known compositions from the 18th century to the present day, including new works commissioned from contemporary composers.
+We play a wide-ranging repertoire encompassing the established popular masterworks as well as great but lesser known compositions from the 18th century to the present day, including new music commissioned from contemporary composers.

 MUSICAL DIRECTOR